gem/oq-engine/doc/web-api.md

 #### POST /v1/valid/

-Leverage oq-risklib to check if a given XML text is a valid NRML.
+Check if a given XML text is a valid NRML.

 Parameters: